gavinpiva/CompareATrend/README.md

 # QB_data_results_all_years.csv
 This CSV file contains the dataset used by the scripts.
 It includes information about each quarterback's performance in every game they played from 2016-2023.
 The following columns are included:

-game_date: The date of the game
+year: The date of the game

 player_name: The name of the quarterback

-passing_attempts: The number of passing attempts the quarterback made

-passing_completions: The number of passing completions the quarterback made
+location: weather the game was home or away

 passing_yards: The number of passing yards the quarterback threw for